nikolassv/rs-fuenfzehn/README.md

 ## Installation

-Please se the release pages for prebuild binaries for various platforms.
+Please see the release pages for prebuild binaries for various platforms.

 ## How to use it